DanielSteele1/Orbit-Kanban-board-application/README.md

-# Trello Clone - Frontend Project
+# Trello style Kanban Board Application - Frontend Project

-This simple Trello clone helps me reinforce my fundamentals by building a useful frontend tool.
+This simple Trello-like app helps me reinforce my fundamentals by building a useful frontend tool.
 It uses React and TypeScript to ensure maintainable, modular, and clean code.
 With React DnD, users can reorder tasks via drag-and-drop.
 All data is saved in localStorage to keep the project scope manageable.
 ---
 ## 📷 Screenshot - Everything is subject to change including this UI